livegnik/2way-poc-design/00-scope/03-definitions-and-terminology.md

 ### 8.2 Envelope

-An envelope is a signed container used to carry one or more operations for local processing or network sync.
+An envelope is a signed container used to carry one or more operations for local processing or inter-node exchange.

 Constraints: